-Most of the nearly 70,000 metric tons of commercial nuclear High Level Radioactive Waste is at reactors where it is being made.
-In a few cases, some (4) has been transported but nowhere near the tens of thousands of shipments, envisioned to move if one or more Consolidated or Centralized "interim" Storage sites are opened.
+Most of the nearly 70,000 metric tons of commercial nuclear High Level Radioactive Waste (as of 2017) is at reactors where it is being made.
+In a few cases, some4 has been transported but nowhere near the many thousands of shipments envisioned to move if one or more Consolidated or Centralized "Interim" Storage parking lot dumps are opened.